marks530/ms2-project-resubmit/README.md

 #### Features Left to Implement

 As the project was implemented using only front-end interactive technologies there is plenty of scope for development by employing backend services.
 The app was setup with 9 holes and a limit of 9 players.
 It would be very easy to extend this.
 But the first task was to get the app to work and then to extend later.
 I will look at improving the user experience by experimenting with different layouts and use of buttons.

-I would like to have the score entry and the buttons hidden until the name had been entered but I will implement this at a later date.
+* I would like to have the score entry and the buttons hidden until the name had been entered but I will implement this at a later date.
+It is still possible to enter a score without entering a player name.

-Another feature I would like to implement is to have leaderboard change with each new entry and list the players according to their scores.
+* Another feature I would like to implement is to have leaderboard change with each new entry and list the players according to their scores.

 In order to keep the user coming back to the site records of each event and associated statistics could be made available.
 The user could look up every time a round of golf was played and the individual scores at the time.
 Using the historical data a host of other useful statistics can be calculated.
 The user can measure their performance over time.
 As with similar sites relevant advertisements can be displayed to the user and an e-commerce utility could be added to the site.Using the landing page with its carousel and banner image it is possible to show multiple images of a given course and it would be a feature that could be extended over time.
 Templates could be set up for any number of different courses